studio24/amplify/README.md

 ## Making changes

-To make changes to code first work on a branch and create a Pull Request to merge changes into the `main` branch.
+Create a new branch for your work, then create a Pull Request when ready to merge changes into the `main` branch.

 ## Deployment